 The Secrets to Plating A Beautiful Store-Bought Holiday Meal

-- Mashed potatoes.
-After reheating, spoon the mashed potatoes into a serving bowl and use the backside of a spoon to make a swirl across the top.
-Want to go all out?
-Drizzle a little melted butter (or butter) over the top.
+Creamed Spinach and Kale.
+Creamy.
+Cheesy.
+Garlicky.
+This side delivers.
+After reheating, spoon it into a serving bowl and use the backside of the spoon to make a swoop across the top.
+Add the final touch with a fresh grating of nutmeg on the top.

-- Gravy.
-If you have two gravy boats, use both, and place them at opposite ends of the table.
-Or use a soup tureen with a small ladle if you have one.
+Green Peppercorn Sauce.
+If you have two sauce boats, use both for this creamy, piquant sauce, and place them at opposite ends of the table.
+Or use a serving tureen with a small ladle.

 Remember, it’s all about the presentation — not about how many hours you worked (or didn’t work) in the kitchen!